eisental/RedstoneChips/README.md

 Destroying an IC:
 -----------------
-You can easily destroy an IC by destroying one of its structure blocks, including output redstone wires.
+You can destroy an IC by breaking one of its structure blocks, including the output levers.

 Commands:
 ---------